JoshuaPiinRueyPan/ViolenceDetection/README.md

                   model checkpoints.

    * settings/:   A folder that contains various settings in this projects.
 Most of the commonly changed variables can be found here.
-If prefer this design philosophy because the user can easily change several variables without get into the source code.
+I prefer this design philosophy because the user can easily change several variables without get into the source code.
 Moreover, to isolate the customized variables here, this folder can be set as ignored by git if there're multiple developers to avoid the conflicts.
 Although one can also use the tf.app.flags to avoid the conflicts between the developers, I think it's kind of pain to enter